web-infra-dev/rspack/CONTRIBUTING.md

 ##### statsTestCase.test.ts

 Cases are used to test your stats, By Default we will use jest's snapshot to snapshot your stats, and we **highly** recommend to **avoid** snapshot except statsCase. you can use statsCase to test behaviors like code splitting | bundle splitting, which is hard to test by just running code.

+### Useful Scripts

+we have written some useful scripts in `scripts` folder to help with some tedious things.

+NOTE: we should upload `node_modules` to git while developing scripts.

+##### update_swc_version.js

+this script will scan all of `cargo.toml` and replace dependency version with the corresponding version in https://github.com/swc-project/swc/tree/main

+this script can config with the following

+* swc_version - the swc version tag, we need update it when upgrade swc.
+* swc_packages - the regex to match dependency which is in swc repo

+WARNING: we have hacked `@iarna/toml/stringify.js` to make the output match our format while developing this script